varungullapalli/turmeric-root-detector/README.md

 # turmeric-root-detector
-Computer Vision Model detecting whether or not a turmeric root is adulterated with Pb
+Computer Vision Model detecting whether or not a turmeric root is adulterated with Pb.